j-csc/j-csc.github.io/content/mech_interp/understanding.md

 Still, it is an exciting first step learning about the building blocks (residual streams, attention-MLP decomposition, QK/OV circuits, induction heads) given the fact that there are a large number of open questions in the field compounded by the fact that there are new paradigms like reasoning models and mixture of experts that are being explored.

 ## What I Want to Try Next

 This post is mostly about building the mental scaffolding I need to even read mech interp work without getting lost in the sauce.
-But I don’t want this to stay purely theoretical, so here's a project I’d like to try next:
+But I don't want this to stay purely theoretical, so here's a project I'd like to try next:

-**A small web app - good fire style clone**
+### A small web app - Goodfire-style clone
 - loads a small transformer (e.g. GPT-2 small) with hooks
 - runs attention and MLP forward passes on a given prompt
 - visualizes attention patterns and residual stream activations over layers